-- Amsterdam: Vondelpark, The Heineken Experience, Albert Cuyp Markt, Foodhallen and Bitterballen
+- Bitterballen and Amsterdam: Vondelpark, The Heineken Experience, Albert Cuyp Markt, Foodhallen

-- Amsterdam: Het Scheepvaartmuseum, NEMO Science Museum, Verzetsmuseum, and Beschuit (Dutch Rusk)
+- Beschuit (Dutch Rusk) and Amsterdam: Het Scheepvaartmuseum, NEMO Science Museum, Verzetsmuseum

-- Rotterdam: Maritiem Museum, Markthal, and Patatje Oorlog (Dutch War Fries)
+- Patatje Oorlog (Dutch War Fries) and Rotterdam: Maritiem Museum, Markthal

-- Amsterdam: Rijksmuseum, Anne Frank Huis, and Hutspot met Gehaktballen (Dutch Mashed Potatoes and Carrots with Meatballs)
+- Hutspot met Gehaktballen (Dutch Mashed Potatoes and Carrots with Meatballs) and Amsterdam: Rijksmuseum, Anne Frank Huis

 The outdoors area surrounding the buildings is free to explore.
 Admission and opening hours vary based on the specific building.
 We used the I Amsterdam City Card and it was accepted at all of the buildings we visited.
 You can also purchase the Zaanse Schans Card from the Visitors Center.
-Check the schedule first since a few of the buildings are closed during the week and off-season.
+A few of the buildings are closed during the week and off-season.

 Before reaching the windmills, there are a variety of shops and museums.
 It was a bit congested earlier in the day so we walked to the windmills first (particularly since that was the area Evan was focused on) and came back to the shops later.